sivahuang77/citrux-cli/docs/get-started/authentication.md

 ## Use Vertex AI <a id="vertex-ai"></a>

-To use Gemini CLI with Google Cloud's Vertex AI platform, choose from the following authentication options:
+To use Citrux CLI with Google Cloud's Vertex AI platform, choose from the following authentication options:

 - A. Application Default Credentials (ADC) using `gcloud`.